steveloughran/kerberos_and_hadoop/sections/secrets.md

 ## Kerberos's defences against replay attacks

-from the javadocs of `org.apache.hadoop.ipc.Client.handleSaslConnectionFailure()`:
+From the javadocs of `org.apache.hadoop.ipc.Client.handleSaslConnectionFailure()`:

     /**
      * If multiple clients with the same principal try to connect to the same